Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 In addition to the health effects of clay-based clumping cat litters, the other problem is that they do not decompose.
 They are mined for in China, shipped to the United States, which creates a huge carbon footprint.

-Alternative to clay-based cat litters are wheat based or walnut based clumping litters that contain no chemicals and are completely biodegradable.
+An alternative to clay-based cat litters is wheat based or walnut based clumping litters that contain no chemicals and are completely biodegradable.
 Others include newspaper and granular pine pellets.

 FOR CAT AND DOG HAIR?

 Traditional lint rollers contribute more and more paper to our landfills.
 SCOTCH BRITE Corporation has now developed a reusable lint roller that picks up cat hair very effectively.
 After using the roller, simply run it under a faucet to wash the hair off and reuse.